EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 The envisioned server would be a **free-for-all PvP world with hardcore rules**—you level up, you explore, you fight, but any encounter could end permanently if you die.

 If you know how to setup this kind of server, contact me.

+You are on Fiverr and want to help me with this code tournament server.
+Feel free to contact me.
+I am poor, but I don’t mind eating pasta for a month if it can bring this server alive.